GSA/fpki-guides/_includes/apple_trust_store_installation.md

 5. [Over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
 (Third-party applications are available to assist with this process.)
 > ***Note: For iOS only**&nbsp;&mdash;&nbsp;If you download and install COMMON from an email or an intranet website, **you'll need to manually enable SSL trust for COMMON**.
 This isn't needed when you use Configurator, OTA, or an MDM enrollment profile to install COMMON.
 (See [Enable Full Trust for COMMON](#enable-full-trust-for-common).)

-##### Install Apple Configuration Profiles
+##### Install an Apple Configuration Profile

-We recommend using a desktop configuration management or mobile device management tool to automatically install Configuration Profiles on your agency's managed Apple devices.
-If you have any questions regarding procedures for a specific vendor or product, please contact fpki@gsa.gov and we will attempt to provide support.
+We recommend using an automated method, such as a desktop configuration management or MDM tool, to install Apple Configuration Profiles on your agency's managed Apple devices.
+If you have questions about vendors or products, email us at fpki@gsa.gov.

-Manual procedures, such as those presented in the video below, can also be used.
+You can also use manual procedures.

-**Note:**&nbsp;&nbsp;The video below presents the manual installation of a Configuration Profile on macOS.
+**Note:**&nbsp;&nbsp;This video shows you how to manually install an Apple Configuration Profile on macOS.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/manual_install_profile.mp4" type="video/mp4">